Shaun White Wins Gold In Halfpipe At The Winter Olympics

 White added that the back-to-back combination of 1440-degree tricks that he executed in his final run on Wednesday was the first time he'd done that.

-"I just dug deep and got it done," he said later.
+"I just dug deep and got it done," he said at a post-victory news conference.

+At that session with journalists, White was also asked about a lawsuit he settled last year.
+It had been brought against him by Lena Zawaideh, who played drums in White's rock band.
+Zawaideh accused White, as her employer, of sexual harassment, and of not paying her money she was owed for being in his band.

+"I'm here to talk about the Olympics, not gossip," White said.
+"But I don't think so.
+I am who I am and I'm proud of who I am, and my friends love me and vouch for me.
+And I think that stands on its own."

-White set a high bar in qualifying, posting a high score of 98.5.
+Wednesday's finals competition came after White set a high bar in qualifying, with a best score of 98.5.
 It turned out he needed that score to go into the finals on top – he beat James by less than two points.

 That gave White the advantage of dropping in last, knowing what he had to do to match his rivals.
-In the end, he pulled off a gold-medal performance to complete his strong comeback from the Sochi Games.
+In the end, he pulled off a gold-medal performance to complete his comeback from the Sochi Games.

 Hirano had placed third in qualifying.
 With his second run, he staked a claim to the podium.
 It was an impressive comeback for Hirano, who had fallen on his first run and earned only 35.25 points — leaving him in 10th place.